TheresaLui/SelfHelpContent_v2/articles/problemscopingques.scaling-operations/problemscopingques-issues-scaling-database-or-elastic-pool.md

 			"controlType": "dropdown",
-			"displayLabel": "Please select the database you're having trouble with:", "watermarkText": "Which database are you having trouble scaling?", "infoBalloonText": "On which database are you having difficulties with a scaling operation?", "dropdownOptions": [],
+			"displayLabel": "Please select the database you're having trouble with:", "watermarkText": "Which database are you having trouble scaling?", "dropdownOptions": [],
 			"dynamicDropdownOptions": {
 				"uri":/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Sql/servers/{which_server}/databases?api-version=2017-10-01-preview",